 Clean the grill exterior with warm, soapy water.
 Rinse and let dry.
 You can also use non-stick grill wipes for quicker cleanup.
 Finally, when storing your grill always use a protective cover to shield it from the weather.

 How to Clean a Cloth Grill Cover

 A cloth grill cover can prolong the life of your grill by protecting it from rain, dirt, and debris.
 Check your grill cover for holes or tears at the season’s end.
 It’s better to shell out a few bucks for a new cover than to discover a rusted-out grill next spring.

 Hand wash your grill cover using mild soapy water and a soft-bristle brush or sponge.
 Also, spray it with a garden hose to rinse.
 Allow the cover to air dry completely before placing it over the grill.

 Remove the grill cover periodically during storage to check for moisture underneath.
 Furthermore, if moisture is present remove it from the surface with a soft cloth.
 (Don’t put a grill cover in the washing machine, or clean it with harsh chemicals or abrasives.)

 How to Store Your Grill for the Winter

 It’s best to store your grill inside to keep it dry and away from the elements.
-A storage shed, a corner of the garage or a storage room will work.
+Storage sheds, a corner of the garage, or a storage room will work.
 If you don’t have a place inside, store it outdoors in a location that provides some protection such as a covered deck, porch or patio.
 In addition, place the grill against a wall to provide support from tipping over in high winds.

 Looking for delicious cookout recipes?
 View them here.